flightlesstux/S3-Directory-Listing/README.md

 Feel free to share this project with your friends, colleagues, or even your grandma! 🧓 After all, who doesn't like a fancy directory listing? 😏

-If you have any questions, comments, or jokes to share, head over to the [GitHub repo](https://github.com/flightlesstux/S3-Directory-Listing) and let us know.
-We'd love to hear from you! 🤗
+If you have any questions, comments, or jokes to share, head over to the [GitHub repo](https://github.com/flightlesstux/S3-Directory-Listing) and let me know.
+I'd love to hear from you! 🤗

 Happy listing! 📚